 There are a number of ways you can reduce the amount of waste that comes from your household, and a good many of these are easy and cheap to do.
 For example:

-If you live outside the district's collection area, you can take separated paper, cardboard, plastic containers (all plastic types except for expanded polystyrene foam), supermarket carry bags, glass bottles and jars, aluminium cans and steel tins, TetraPak milk cartons and much more to Oxford Transfer Station or Southbrook Resource Recovery Park.
+If you live outside the District's collection area, you can take separated paper, cardboard, plastic containers (all plastic types except for expanded polystyrene foam), supermarket carry bags, glass bottles and jars, aluminium cans and steel tins, child car seats, electronic waste and much more to the Oxford Transfer Station or Southbrook Resource Recovery Park.
 We cannot accept foil-lined drink/milk boxes with plastic pourers in the 'Milk Carton' bin at the transfer station, and only accept the cardboard milk cartons with the fold-out top.
 These go to Trees for Canterbury for native seedlings.

-Make use of services offered for diverting waste, for example some private bin collection companies offer a green waste bin at a discounted price (check out the Yellow Pages for services).
+Make use of services offered for diverting waste, for example some private bin collection companies offer a recycling or green waste bin (check out the Yellow Pages for services).